 A construction contract is the binding basis on which clients and executing companies regulate the planning, execution, scheduling, and remuneration of a construction project.
-In deconstruction, gutting works, concrete demolition, and natural stone extraction, the construction contract influences not only costs and deadlines but also the choice of work methods and equipment—such as the use of concrete pulverizers, rock and concrete splitters, hydraulic power units, hydraulic demolition shears, multi cutters, steel shears, and tank cutters.
+In deconstruction, gutting works, concrete demolition, and natural stone extraction, the construction contract influences not only costs and deadlines but also the choice of work methods and equipment – such as the use of concrete pulverizers, rock and concrete splitters, hydraulic power units, hydraulic demolition shears, multi cutters, steel shears, and tank cutters.
 Precise, comprehensible, and method-related contract design reduces risks, prevents change orders, and creates clarity at the interfaces between planning, execution, and supervision.
+Clearly defined deliverables, quality criteria, and documentation standards strengthen verifiability, reduce ambiguity, and support compliance with planning approvals and workplace regulations.

 Importance of the construction contract for demolition and deconstruction projects